josenrihernand/github-personal-repo/README_MD_Python_Script.md

 ## Examples (test cases)

-In this section, we will demonstrate the execution of the script by means of some examples.
+In this section, it will be demonstrated the execution of the script by means of some examples.
 All the tests were executed in a test organization: code test-github-hooks-01 (code.espn.com)